oscar-bender-stone/honors-thesis/source/1_introduction.typ

 their own contributions, but I initially assumed that _everyone_ in cryptography.
 This does depend on the community, but even a key topic like this can have separate communities.
-As another example, at my time in the Budapest Semesters in Mathematics, I explored using SMT solvers, a key tool in program verification.
+As another example, at my time in the Budapest Semesters in Mathematics, I explored a key tool in program verification to find proofs for a combinatorial problem.
 According to my advisor, that approach had _never_ been considered before.
-The boundaries between these communities isn't so clear, and it seems to take years to begin to remotely find them.
+The boundaries between these communities isn't so clear, and it seems to take years to begin to _remotely_ find them.

 The separation of these communities raises a key question: _can_ research results be bridged together?
 Can they be written in _one_ place for retrieval,